adityashetty0302/python-practice-programs/README.md

-# python-practice-programs
-Just some python practice programs
+Just some python practice programs to test some functions.